acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 {{ $a }}
 ```

-In the first line, $a is declared and set to "hello".
+In the first line, `$a` is declared and set to `"hello"`.
 Then, it changes its value to "HELLO".
 Finally, it's printed on the template.

 ## Two pitfalls with template variables

-It's an error to use `=` to a variable that hasn't been `:=`'d before.
+It's an error to use `=` to a variable that hasn't been declared with `:=` before.

-Another common error is to use `:=` twice for the same name in different contexts:
+Another common error is to accidentally define a variable twice in different contexts:

 ```go-template-html
 {{ $a := 0 }}